 The purpose of BR-3 on Environment considerations was to propose recommendations for rehabilitation of existing HPPs and to present the main results of the environmental and social assessment activities carried out at (i) river basin level and (ii) country-level of the greenfield hydropower schemes identified and under consideration in the Study.
-The main goal being to evaluation of reservoir impacts on a downstream state B. If the flow downstream is modified in a beneficial way it can be the subject of compensation from state B to state A or the opportunity to rightfully participate in an investment model.
+The main goal being to develop a sound environmental basis, including the social aspects (resettlement, land use, cultural heritage), for the classification and evaluation of the hydropower proposals under consideration.
+Furthermore, in association with the Multi-Criteria Assessment (MCA) of prospective HPP projects in national environmental legislation is already harmonised to a great extent with EU legislation.
+However, gaps do seem to exist in the regulations and procedures for obtaining environmental consent (for details, see BR-4), and especially the time required to get an environmental consent, which is mandatory for hydropow er development planning.